hwstar/9-Valve-Sprinkler-Controller/README.md

 * Monitoring of the total valve current.
 * Watchdog relay disconnects all valves if not serviced periodically by the firmware.
 * Expansion connector for future valve expanders.
-* Plastic Enclosure and graphic overlay.
+* ABS Plastic Enclosure and graphic overlay.